Subway Franchise – Costs, Fees & Earning Stats

 While the company doesn’t publicly disclose how much a Subway franchisee owner makes, talking to other franchisees would be a worthwhile time investment as it is important to do your homework before you make the commitment.

 Subway is a massively popular franchise that has at one point, been the largest restaurant in the world in terms of the number of locations.

-You read that right – the Subway franchise had more stores than even McDonald’s or Starbucks.
+You read that right – the Subway franchise had more stores than any other in the fast food industry even McDonald’s or Starbucks.
 But in the last few years, the sandwich giant has seen stores close at an alarming rate.
 In 2021 alone, Subway lost more than 1,000 US locations.
 In 2020, they lost 2,600 stores!